newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 - `branch`: The mainline branch for use when constructing "Edit this page" links (defaults to `main`).
 - `utmSource`: Name of the site that will be used as the UTM source when linking to various mediums within New Relic.
+- `contributingUrl`: The URL where a user can find contributing guidelines for the site.
+If this is not specified, it defaults to the `CONTRIBUTING.md` file in the repo and branch specified in the `siteMetadata`.
+If the `repository` is not specified, this will return `null`.

 ### Options